TetewHeroez/supertropicalpy/docs/source/getting_started.rst

 Getting Started
 ===============

-This guide will help you install and set up the ``supertropical-algebra`` package.
+This guide will help you install and set up the ``supertropicalpy`` package.

 Installation
 ------------